This post may include affiliate links. Thank you for your support.

 Plus, this couscous salad with lemon is perfect for meal prep!
 And, it serves great at room temperature, cold and warm, making it the perfect side dish for picnics, potlucks and summer BBQs!
 It’s absolutely perfect with a grilled protein, such as chicken, shrimp and salmon for a healthy, light summer dinner!
 Essentially, this lemon couscous salad is perfect for any and every occasion!

-What is lemony couscous salad?
+What is lemon couscous salad?

 A couscous salad is a quick and healthy dish made of fluffy cooked couscous tossed with veggies and a dressing or vinaigrette.
 The salad couscous can also include protein such as meat, chicken, fish or shrimp depending on the recipe.